 Stronger Compliance: Enforcing a least privilege model is difficult when admin rights are always active.
 With Administrator Protection, elevated permissions are only active when required, ensuring you can confidently follow a true “need-to-use” basis for admin access.

 Think of the typical user who has been given admin rights for maintenance tasks or local troubleshooting.
-With Administrator Protection enabled, they can still perform these tasks, but when they do elevate a process, the process will be executed in the additional system managed account.
+With Administrator Protection enabled, they can still perform these tasks, but when they elevate a process, the process will be executed in the additional system-managed account.

 Even if malware tries to hijack the session, it won’t be able to use those elevated privileges, because the System Managed Admin Account only activates in a controlled manner.
 This not only helps in stopping lateral movement but also significantly cuts down the chance of privilege escalation attacks.